JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 <br/>

 * **Usage**<br/>
-You can controll the demo with the little joystick on th senseHAT.<br/>
+You can control the demo with the little joystick on th senseHAT.<br/>
 By pushing the joystick to the top you select the `GHZ`-option.<br/>
 By pushing the joystick to the bottom you select the `Bell`-option.<br/>
 By pushing the joystick to the right you select the `2Q`-option.<br/>